Configuration

 The LXAUSBMuxDriver

-uses a LXAUSBMux resource to control a USB-Mux
+uses an LXAUSBMux resource to control a USB-Mux

 device via the usbmuxctl